2025 Philippine local elections in Western Visayas: Governor

 Term-limited incumbent Governor Rhodora Cadiao of the National Unity Party ran for the House of Representatives in Antique's lone legislative district.

 Cadiao endorsed former Department of the Interior and Local Government undersecretary Jonathan Tan, an independent, who was defeated by former representative Paolo Javier of Aksyon.
-Antique vice governor Edgar Denosta (Nacionalista), and four other candidates also ran for governor.
+Antique vice governor Edgar Denosta (Nacionalista Party), and four other candidates also ran for governor.